cloudera-labs/cloudera.cloud/docs/docsite/rst/test.rst

-.. _ansible_collections.cloudera.cloud.docsite.test:
+.. ansible_collections.cloudera.cloud.docsite.test

 How to Write Docs in reStructuredText
 =====================================

-Here is the `reStructuredText Primer`_.
+Here is the `reStructuredText Primer <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_

 Some :code:`inline code` to demonstrate a :code:`role` in rST.